alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Enable open access
 ------------------

-Any restrictions to the use of data (such as imposing payment for access) may present barriers to reuse and potential impact.
+Another key factor for impact is *accessibility.*
+If researchers are prevented (or discouraged) from accessing data due to paywalls or other restrictions, the data will not have an impact on their work.
-Some restrictions are necessary (for example those arising from legal requirements), however where restrictions are not needed, the data can be made open access.
-Regardless of whether payment or other restrictions are applied to the use of data, it may be desirable to require user registration prior to access.
-Whilst registration does impose an extra step (and therefore a potential barrier) to data access, it allows both the application of conditions to be adhered to in the use of data (by explicitly asking the user for their agreement) and can further be used for tracking and monitoring of patterns of data use.
+Some restrictions are necessary, for example those arising from legal or ethical requirements;
+however, where restrictions are not needed, the data can and should be made open access.

+Regardless of whether access restrictions are applied to data, it may be desirable to require user registration prior to access.
+Whilst registration does impose an extra step (and therefore a potential barrier) to data access, it makes it easier to enforce any restrictions on use that pertain to the data, but more importantly for impact, and it can be used for tracking and monitoring patterns of data use.

 Raise awareness
 ---------------